On the geography of log-surfaces: Line arrangements and their characteristic numbers

 \section{Line arrangements and their characteristic numbers}

-In this section we present a detailed outline on the characteristic numbers of line arrangements, or just log Chern slopes of log surfaces, associated with pairs of the form $(\mathbb{P}^{2},\mathcal{L})$, where $\mathcal{L} \subset \mathbb{P}^{2}$ is a line arrangement.
-It is obvious that line arrangement in $\mathbb{P}^{2}$ are transverse arrangement and we are able to use all machinery introduced previously.
+In this section we present a detailed outline on the characteristic numbers of line arrangements, or just log Chern slopes of log-surfaces, associated with pairs of the form $(\mathbb{P}^{2},\mathcal{L})$, where $\mathcal{L} \subset \mathbb{P}^{2}$ is a line arrangement.
+It is obvious that a line arrangement in $\mathbb{P}^{2}$ are transverse arrangement and we are able to use all machinery introduced previously.
 Let us start with a short historical overview.
-One of the first papers devoted to log surfaces associated with line arrangement is a paper by Iitaka \cite{Iitaka}.
+One of the first papers devoted to log-surfaces associated with line arrangements is Iitaka's paper \cite{Iitaka}.
 As it turned out some years later, the main result of this paper is not correct, and we will explain this error in detail later.
-Then log surfaces appeared in the seminal paper of Hirzebruch \cite{Hirzebruch}, but not in a direct way, where we can find a beautiful construction of ball quotient surfaces, i.e., minimal complex projective surfaces of general type satisfying the BMY-inequality.
-The main ingredient of Hirzebruch's construction is the abelian cover of $\mathbb{P}^{2}$ branched at line arrangements.
+Then log-surfaces appeared in the seminal paper of Hirzebruch \cite{Hirzebruch}, but not in a direct way, where we can find a beautiful construction of ball quotient surfaces, i.e., minimal complex projective surfaces of general type satisfying the BMY--inequality.
+The main ingredient of Hirzebruch's construction is the full abelian cover of $\mathbb{P}^{2}$ branched at line arrangements.
 Let us recall this construction, since it will be very useful in the course of this section.